Skip to main content

 min: 1, //the minimum value for this parameter

-max: 10, //the maximum value for this parameter
+max: 100, //the maximum value for this parameter

-value: 1, //the default value
+value: 12, //the default value

 };

 Next, we describe the kind and number of inputs that a user can add to this operation.
-Since this operation will not take any inputs, we initialize a blank array.

 To ensure interoperability, this function must take and produce inputs and outputs the same time.
-Specifically, the perform operation is called with an array of OpParamVal
+Specifically, the perform operation is called with an array of OpParamVal objects.
+This array contains data about the parameters and values currently set on the operation.
+It also takes in an array of OpInputs objects.
+These hold every draft that has been connected to an inlet/input to the operation.

-because it allows us to ensure that one function completes before the next operation is performed.
-For this reason, you don't just return an array of drafts that you want this operation to create, but a Promise.resolve()
+The perform function also returns a Promise for an Array of OpOutputs.
+We use javascript's Promise because it allows us to ensure that one function completes before the next operation is performed.
+For this reason, you don't just return an array of drafts that you want this operation to create, but a Promise.resolve() that contains the array of drafts that you created.

 Internally, this perform function uses the helper class Sequence to generate and manipulate values that will be turned into a draft.
 You can think of a OneD sequence as a row in a draft, with 1 representing a lifted heddle and 0, a lowered heddle.
 A TwoD sequence is a collection of rows (e.g. multiple picks in a draft).
 The benefit of using Sequence, rather than a 2D array of numbers, is that the Sequence class supports sequential manipulations and also supports conversion from number sequence to AdaCAD's draft and cell objects.